arabold/serverless-sentry-lib/README.md

 Or, alternatively, you can pass in a custom, already preconfigured Sentry object.
 Note that Sentry _needs_ to be properly initialized in this case:

-- `sentry` - Use the given Sentry instance instead instead of importing it automatically.
+- `sentry` - Use the given Sentry instance instead of importing it automatically.

-In addition you can set any of the following options to control what events should be captured:
+In addition, you can set any of the following options to control what events should be captured:

 - `flushTimeout` - How long we should wait for Sentry data to be written when shutting down the Lambda or between invocations (defaults to `2000` milliseconds).
 - `autoBreadcrumbs` - Automatically create breadcrumbs (see Sentry SDK docs, defaults to `true`).